Kwik Kian Gie: Career

-He also founded Institut Bisnis & Informatika Indonesia (IBII) which is now known as Kwik Kian Gie School of Business, a business/management school in Indonesia, with his colleagues.
+He also founded Institut Bisnis & Informatika Indonesia (IBII) which is now known as Kwik Kian Gie School of Business, a business and management school in Indonesia, with his colleagues.

 Candidacy

 During the rise of Megawati Sukarnoputri he was mentioned as a possible candidate for the important post of Coordinating Minister of Economics and Finance.
 He was appointed to the position by Abdurrahman Wahid in the Wahid Cabinet in October 1999.
 However, various political hurdles prevented him from making much progress during his term in office.
 He was later moved to the position of Minister of National Development and Planning.
 His period as minister was seen by some as a disappointment.

+Death

+Kwik died Jakarta, Indonesia on 28 July 2025, at the age of 90.